-Looks like yesterday we had celebrated Christmas and here we are at the end of January.
+Looks like yesterday we celebrated Christmas and here we are at the end of January.
 This month many of my students are introduced to chords first time.
-To help them with inquiring about the differentiation between root and inversions, I have created Unicorn Chords Games.
+To help them with inquiring about the differentiation between roots and inversions, I have created Unicorn Chords Games.
 The Unicorn Chords Sharps and Unicorn Chords Flats cover key up to four flats and sharps.

 One-page Printable Unicorn Chords

 Unicorn Chords Games are one-page printable games indeed.
 It requires the teacher to print the game pages ahead.
 Also, prepare dice, two movers and two pencils.
-The players take turns to roll the dice, move the marker to the matching square and guess the triad type.
+The players take turns rolling the dice, move the marker to the matching square and guess the triad type.
 When answered correctly the student crosses out root, 1st or 2nd from their line, and if not remains on the same square and does not cross anything out.
 The turn goes to the next player.
-The game is played until one of the players cross out all the chord type names from their playing line.
+The game is played until one of the players crosses out all the chord type names from their playing line.